addisonElliott/pydicomext/README.rst

 Introduction
 =================
-**pydicomext** provides additional functionality to the [pydicom](https://pydicom.github.io/pydicom/dev) Python package which allows reading and saving DICOM files.
+**pydicomext** provides additional functionality to the `pydicom <https://pydicom.github.io/pydicom/dev>`_ Python package which allows reading and saving DICOM files.
 This module extends *pydicom* to loading entire directories of DICOM files and organizing the data in terms of patients, studies and series to allow for easy traversal and identification of scans.
 In addition, *pydicomext* contains functions to manipulate series, merge two series together and even combine series into a Numpy volume is provided.

-**If you find this project to be useful in any way, then please let me know via a GitHub issue, email or however!
-This will motivate me to finish it and make it a PyPi library!
-Feedback is always welcome**
+**If you find this project to be useful in any way, then please let me know via a GitHub issue, email or however!**

 Installing
 =================